theavanrossum/debuggerRMarkdownLesson/notes.md

 * has used RStudio before?
 * has used a debugger before?
 * has written an R function before?
-* who is here for debugging? (if not, you may not want to stay)
+* who is here for debugging? (this will be the focus today!)
 * who is more interested in Rmarkdown or making packages? - maybe for a future lesson or quickly at the end